by Rachel Niswander

 After the event was completed, I was told how much my participants enjoyed learning something new and bringing home two new dyed skeins of yarn to use in their projects!
 New friends were made and I could not be happier that one of my solo projects went so successfully!

-Rachel is serving as a Community Engagement Coordinator at The Trustees- Northwest Region for TerraCorps 2018-2019
+Rachel served as a Community Engagement Coordinator at The Trustees- Northwest Region for TerraCorps 2018-2019